datenanfragen/website/content/en/privacy.md

 ### Right to object

 According to Art.
-21 GDPR, you have the right to object at any time to the processing of personal data concerning you which is necessary for the performance of a task in the public interest or because of our legitimate interest on the basis of Article 6(1) lit. e or f respectively, for reasons arising from your particular situation.
+21 GDPR, you have the right to object at any time to the processing of personal data concerning you which is necessary for the performance of a task in the public interest or because of our legitimate interest on the basis of Article 6(1) lit. e or f respectively, based on grounds arising from your particular situation.
 We will then no longer process the personal data, unless we can prove compelling legitimate grounds for the processing, which outweigh your interests, rights and freedoms or the processing serves the assertion, exercise or defense of legal claims.

 If we use your personal data for direct marketing, you have the right to object to such processing at any time.
 We will then no longer use your data for such purposes.

+In addition, as a data subject whose data is published in our company database, you can object to this publication at any time, even without giving grounds arising from your particular situation.
+After an objection, we will immediately remove the relevant data from our company database and, if requested, also include it in an internal blocking file in order to avoid future publication.
+Only in the case of personal data of company owners do we reserve the right to refuse to remove the data after examining the individual case and if we consider there to be an outweighing public interest in the publication of the data.
+Where possible, we will replace removed personal contact data with general non-personal contact data of the company.

 ### Right to lodge a complaint with a supervisory authority